flowerinthenight/flowerinthenight.github.io/_posts/2017-06-30-amqp-wrapper.md

 comments: true
 ---

 I uploaded a simple wrapper to [streadway/amqp](https://github.com/streadway/amqp) library for RabbitMQ with support for auto reconnections.
+This is a simplified version of what I'm using in production.

 [Link to GitHub](https://github.com/flowerinthenight/rmq)